Skip to Content

 What is the Doro phone?
 We have a lot of queries about the best phones for hard of hearing and dexterity.
 We thought it might be beneficial to talk a little bit about the Doro mobile, as it is such a great example and patients have liked the simplicity of the technology.

-The Doro phone is a user-friendly mobile phone that appeals to those who are hard of hearing, have trouble with dexterity, vision impairment and ideal for the older generation who are active.
+The Doro phone is a user-friendly mobile phone that appeals to those who are hard of hearing, have trouble with dexterity, vision impairment and is ideal for the older generation who are active.
 They are designed and created with seniors in mind with a louder sound, large buttons, separated keys and digital hearing aid compatibility.

-The Doro phone's main priority is to make life easier for the elder generation, giving them and the ones they love peace of mind.
-However, they do also appeal to all ages as they are great for those who have difficulty with sight.
+The Doro phone's main priority is to make life easier for the elder generation, giving them and the ones they love the peace of mind.
+However, they also appeal to all ages as they are great for those who have difficulty with sight.
 Bigger buttons also allow for a more simple solution for communicating.

 What’s so different about the Doro mobile phones for hard of hearing and difficulty with sight?